The Stanford Hypertension Center

 - An avenue for medical device testing

 We specialize in diagnosis and management of difficult-to-control or resistant hypertension.
-For patients with three or more drugs including a diuretic ("water pill"), intolerance to antihypertensive medications, suspicion for a secondary cause, or a strong family history of hypertension, consider a referral.
+For patients with three or more drugs including a diuretic ("water pill"), intolerance to antihypertensive medications, suspicion of secondary cause, or a strong family history of hypertension, consider a referral.

 The Director's Mission Statement